MuhammadShoaibKalim/React-Interview/README.md

 **8.
 Is HTML used in React?**

-No, it uses an HTML-in JavaScript syntax called JSX (JavaScript and XML) that converts HTML tags to React elements.
+No, it uses an HTML-in-JavaScript syntax called JSX (JavaScript and XML) that converts HTML tags to React elements.

 **9.
 What is the release date of React?**